 In many Bethesda Softworks games, one cannot kill or even hurt children.
-Attempting to attack a child in Skyrim, for example, will result in the child running away in fear with no damage, angry parents, and a swarm of guards trying to kill you.
+Attempting to attack a child in Skyrim, for example, will result in the child running away in fear with no damage, angry parents, a 1000 gold bounty and a swarm of guards trying to kill you.

 The giant naga Katrika of Felarya loves children, and often goes out of her way to protect any kids she finds lost in the jungle.
 This behavior is especially noteworthy because Felaryan nagas (including Katrika) are typically man-eaters.